galaxyproject/usage-metering/README.md

 ```

 Place the data files (`job_table.txt` and `metrics_table.txt`) into
 `./data/db-files/`.
-Also place `sql/tables.sql` in the same dir, which contains
-the structure for the tables for our local database.
-This will make the files
+File `sql/db-files/tables.sql` contains the structure for
+the tables for our local database.
+We will make the data from the files
 available in our PostgreSQL container.
 Note that there are a couple of sample
-files in the data folder that can be used for testing and developing queries.
+files in the `data/db-files/` folder that can be used for testing and developing
+queries.

 Exec into the container and change into the data dir:
 ```